 Gregory L. Robinson

-Mr. Robinson is currently the Program Director of the James Webb Space Telescope (Webb).
+Mr. Robinson is the former program director of the James Webb Space Telescope (Webb).
 His focus is on development efficiency, management processes, contractor performance, and mission success.
-Formerly the NASA Science Mission Directorate, Deputy Associate Administrator for Programs; ensuring high performance during development and operations of 114 Science flight projects.
+Formerly the deputy associate administrator for programs, NASA Science Mission Directorate; ensuring high performance during the development and operations of 114 science flight projects.

-Mr. Robinson also served as Deputy Assistant Administrator for Systems at NOAA’s National Environmental Satellite, Data, and Information Service, leading the acquisition and management of all satellite systems.
+Mr. Robinson also served as deputy assistant administrator for the National Oceanic and Atmospheric Administration’s National Environmental Satellite Data and Information Service, leading the acquisition and management of all satellite systems.
 He spent 11 years in various leadership positions at NASA’s Goddard Space Flight Center.